webmakaka/Learn-Nodejs-by-building-10-projects/README.md

 007 Reading From Cassandra Part B

     # cqlsh
     USE findadoc;
     CREATE INDEX on doctors(category);
     CREATE INDEX on doctors(state);

     $ npm start

+008 Search  Insert

+    $ npm start

+ERRORS:
+flash-messages not works
+We can't delete and edit doctors and categories